-The JBL Go line of small and portable Bluetooth speakers have a few buttons on the top, and two on the right side, one lamp as well on the right side, and one port on the left side.
-The status lamp lights in two colors and flashing patterns to show speaker pairing and battery charge status.
-In this JBL Go 3 buttons guide, we explain all buttons on the speaker.
-We show where they are on the unit, describe what each button does when you press it, and when to depress them to perform various tasks.
-We also explain the status lamp as well as the input port below.
-Enjoy!
+The JBL Go 3 small and portable Bluetooth speaker has a few buttons on the top and sides.
+Plus, there’s one lamp on the right side, and one port on the left side.
+The lamp lights in two colors and flashing patterns to show speaker pairing and battery charge status.
+In this guide, we explain all buttons on the speaker.
+We show where they are on the unit, describe what each button does when you press it.
+We also discuss when to depress them to perform various tasks.
+And then we explain the status lamp as well as the input port below.

 JBL Go 3 Buttons: Button Functions, Descriptions, and Where to Find Them